zachkjones512/CSCE3550-JWKS-Server/readme.md

-# JWKS Server - CSCE 3055 Project 1
+# JWKS Server - CSCE 3055 Project 2

 ### Code by Zachary Jones

 #### Keygen.py

-Generate keys in JWKS format
+Generate keys in JWKS format and places them in a SQLite database

 #### Main.py